idanivanov/idanivanov.github.io/_posts/2022-09-16-4-stages-of-a-data-science-project.md

 An important phenomenon to keep in mind during the maintenance phase of machine learning products is the so-called __data drift__.
 A machine learning model is always designed based on some assumptions about the input data.
 If those assumptions change over time, the performance of the model might decrease.
 For example, imagine that in Dianne's project the predictive models were designed with the assumption that the air temperature in the factory is always 20&deg;C (68&deg;F).
 For some reason, after one year the air temperature has decreased to 15&deg;C (59&deg;F).
 This temperature change can cause changes in the working life of the factory equipment and the ML models would have to be redesigned.

 From a management perspective, the data science team at this stage is not very different from any other team of software engineers.
-The only difference might appear if the data science team would need to redesign the machine learning models, for example, due to data drift.
+The only difference might appear, if the data science team would need to redesign the machine learning models, for example, due to data drift.
 In such cases, the project might have to go through the 4 stages all over again.

 ## Conclusion

 Understanding the 4 stages of a data science project can help team managers to gain the most value from their data science team.
 During the conceptual research the exploration process can be optimized by reducing the bureaucratic bourdain.
 During the technical research the iterative experimentation process should be kept in check by setting time constraints.
 During the implementation and maintenance stages the data science team can be managed as any other software engineering team.
 It is important to keep in mind the possible data drift that may occur during the maintenance stage.
-For big projects it is possible that multiple streams of the project go in parallel, independently from each other, through the 4 stages.
+For big projects it is possible that multiple streams of the project go in parallel through the 4 stages, independently from each other.

 ## References